The roaming Pokémon Entei, depicted in the style of the cover Bonato and Nowakowski's Cops and Robbers textbook

 Because the graph corresponding to the Pokémon region of Johto contains a long cycle as an isometric subgraph, its cop number is more than one — in other words, it’s possible that a roaming Pokémon could theoretically evade a lone Pokémon trainer forever!
 Fortunately, the legendary beasts play randomly, not perfectly, so the worst-case scenario doesn’t apply.

-The Pokémon character Professor Elm in front of a chalkboard showing the cop number of three graphs.
+The Pokémon character Professor Elm in front of a chalkboard showing the cop numbers of three graphs

 Professor Elm ponders some results and conjectures about graph pursuit games.